Third Treaty of San Ildefonso: Provisions

 The Treaty was negotiated by French general Louis-Alexandre Berthier and the Spanish former Chief Minister Mariano Luis de Urquijo.
 In addition to Louisiana, Berthier was instructed to demand the Spanish colonies of East Florida and West Florida, plus ten Spanish warships.

 Urquijo rejected the request for the Floridas but agreed to Louisiana plus "...six ships of war in good condition built for seventy-four guns, armed and equipped and ready to receive French crews and supplies."
-The six ships of the line finally supplied were the San Antonio, Intrepido, San Genaro, Atlante, Conquistador and Infante Don Pelayo; San Genaro and Atlante were older ships, but the other four were modern ships of the San Ildefonso class.
-In return, Charles IV wanted compensation for his son-in-law Louis, Infanta Duke of Parma, since France wanted to annex his inheritance of the Duchy of Parma.
+The six ships of the line supplied to the French were San Antonio, Intrepido, San Genaro, Atlante, Conquistador and Infante Don Pelayo; San Genaro and Atlante were older ships, but the other four were modern ships of the San Ildefonso class.
+In return, Charles IV wanted compensation for his son-in-law Louis, Duke of Parma, since France wanted to annex his inheritance of the Duchy of Parma.

 Geographical details were vague, Clause II of the Treaty simply stating "it may consist of Tuscany...or the three Roman legations or of any other continental provinces of Italy which form a rounded state."
 Urquijo insisted Spain would hand over Louisiana and the ships only once France confirmed which Italian territories it would receive in return.
 Finally, the terms reaffirmed the alliance between France and Spain agreed upon in the 1796 Second Treaty of San Ildefonso.